First grade students enjoying a guided walk on the boardwalk at Billy Frank Jr. Nisqually National Wildlife Refuge

 Step 5.
 Allow Time for your Form to be Processed

 Please allow the Education Coordinator one week to process and respond to your form.
 During this time, we may contact you to clarify and request additional information.
-If you are requesting a field trip that includes access to the Environmental Education Center and Refuge educators, we will work with you to create a schedule of activities.
+If you are requesting a field trip that includes access to the Education Center and refuge educators, we will work with you to create a schedule of activities.

 Step 6.
 Receive a Confirmation Form

-Once your form has been processed, you will receive a Confirmation Form that serves as your entrance fee waiver.
+Once your form has been processed, you will receive a confirmation form that serves as your entrance fee waiver.
 This waiver covers all students, teachers, and chaperones.

-**PLEASE NOTE: Your Field Trip is NOT Reserved until you receive a Confirmation Form.**
+**PLEASE NOTE: Your Field Trip is NOT reserved until you receive a confirmation form.**

 Step 7.
 Prepare for your Trip!